awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/captions-support-tables-by-container-type.md

 + EIA\-708

 **Ancillary** captions include:
-+ Captions in the Quicktime Captions Track
++ Captions in the QuickTime Captions Track
 + Captions in the MXF container VANC data

+## HLS Output Container<a name="hls-output-container"></a>

+The following table lists supported output captions formats for this output container, sorted by the input captions container and input captions format\.

 **Note**
 For HLS outputs, if your input caption format is Teletext or DVB\-Sub, you can include output captions in those formats as well\.
 Standard Apple players will not recognize those captions, but custom players may\.